romaricdrigon/OrchestraBundle/README.md

 ##### Query

-Any entity method can return an object implementing `QueryInterface`.
+Any entity method can return an array or an object implementing `QueryInterface`.
 Orchestra will generate from it an action, a web page displaying the data from the returned object.

 ##### Command